Call Medical Alert

 This system includes a base station and a waterproof help button.
 As the name implies, it requires a landline in your house.
 We appreciate that the help button can be worn as a necklace or bracelet.
 Some systems make us choose one or the other such as when we tested ADT Medical.

-The Home Landline system has a decent 800-ft. range.
-To put that into practical terms, that means if your house sits in the middle of a 14 acre plot, you’d be in range anywhere on your property.
-That’s plenty of range for most people, but if you need more range, check out our Medical Guardian review.
-Their system features a 1,300-ft. range.
+The Home Landline system offers an 800-foot range, which means if your house sits in the middle of a 14-acre property, you’d be covered anywhere on your land.
+That’s sufficient for most households.
+If you need extended range, we recommend checking out our Medical Guardian review.
+Its system features a 1,300-foot range.

 Medical Alert Landline